-Role within the GDC\\\\\

-I understand and take responsibility for acting in accordance with the Nolan principles.
-I understand that I must not receive any financial or non-financial benefit that is not explicitly authorised in my appointment letter and should not exert any influence to acquire any preferential treatment for myself or other connected persons.
+Name: Role within the GDC I understand and take responsibility for actin benefit that is not explicitly authorised in my connected persons. ng in accordance with the Nolan principles.
+I understand that I must not receive any financial appointment letter and should not exert any influence to acquire any preferential treatmen al or non-financial It for myself or other

-Areas of interest Details relating to you (Also include any relevant details relating to a connected person) Give details of all paid employment Non-Executive positions Full/Part time employment Consultancies Self - employed/contract work Directorships Why?
-Decisions need to be taken in an open and transparent fashion, therefore Council members and Associates are required to declare positions so that any perceived interest can be easily managed Give details of all unpaid work e.g. Roles in organisations associated with healthcare Public service offices Roles of posts held in local or national organisations Trusteeships Why?
+Areas of interest Details relating to you (Also include any relevant details relating to a connected person) Give details of all paid employment □ Non-Executive positions □ Full/Part time employment □ Consultancies □ Self - employed/contract work □ Directorships Give details of all unpaid work e.g. □ Roles in organisations associated with healthcare □ Public service offices □ Roles of posts held in local or national organisations □ Trusteeships Why?
 Decisions need to be taken in an open and transparent fashion, therefore, Council members and Associates are required to declare positions so that any perceived interest can be easily managed

-Areas of interest Details relating to you (Also include any relevant details relating to a connected person) All businesses you are involved in which have a direct contract with the GDC or a re potential contractor with the GDC Why?
+Areas of interest Details relating to you (Also include any relevant details relating to a connected person) All businesses you are involved in which have a direct contract with the GDC or are potential contractor with the GDC Why?
 Council decisions need to be taken in an open and transparent fashion, therefore Council members and Associates are required to declare their interest so that any perceived interests can be easily managed.
 All membership bodies and associations including political parties, pressure groups and professional bodies of which you are a member or are associated Why?
 Council members and Associates are free to engage in political activities or to maintain associations with professional organisations.
 Council members and Associates are required to declare such positions to give assurance that these do not conflict with the Council's statutory functions.
 Do you have close personal ties with the GDC's advisers, directors or employees?
 Why?
 Council members or Associates who have close ties with advisors, directors or employees may be perceived as having an undue influence on decisions.
 This must be declared so that it can be managed in an open and transparent manner.